-Other times, the injured worker doesn’t know he can get a 2nd opinion or “IME” (independent medical examination) under O.C.G.A.
-34-9-202e with a doctor he chooses, as opposed to one the insurance company mandates.
+Injured workers aren’t told they can get a 2nd opinion or “IME” (independent medical examination) under O.C.G.A.
+34-9-202e with a doctor they choose, as opposed to one the insurance company mandates.

-Perhaps the adjuster will invent a job for the injured worker to do, tell him he has to show up and do it (while on a “no work” status with the workers’ comp doctor), and then cut off the weekly TTD (temporary total disability) checks when the injured workers obeys the adjuster’s instructions and shows up to work.
+Sometimes an adjuster will invent a light-duty job for the injured worker to do, tell him he has to show up and do it (while on a “no work” status with the workers’ comp doctor), and then cut off the weekly TTD (temporary total disability) checks when the injured workers obeys the adjuster’s instructions and shows up to work.
 Georgia’s light duty return to work rules can be tricky and a workers’ comp lawyer can help navigate this situation.

 Ignorant and broke are no way to go through life after an injury at work.
 Talk to a knowledgeable attorney.